 A single formula is enough to fill a 3 * 2 range.
 Press the F9 key to see different rolls.

-Although the formulas can give the numbers we need, they are just numbers.
+Although the formulas can give the needed numbers, they are just numbers.
 Boring!
 Let's see what we can do to get a cooler look.

-We will use two dice formulas to keep things easy.
-Each dice will need its own cell.
-Since dots on a dice are separated in 9 cells (3*3) , we will need a similar range of cells with equal row heights and column widths.
+We will use two dice formulas to keep things easy to roll dice.
+Each dice will need its cell.
+Since dots on a dice are separated into nine cells (3*3), we will need a similar range of cells with equal row heights and column widths.

 Once the dice boxes are ready, select them and set Wingdings as their font.
 After that, type "l" (lowercase L without quotes) into boxes to see if the dot looks as you want.
 You may want to change the font size.

-Now, it's time to add formulas but a reminder first: We named our cells as Dice_1 (C6) and Dice_2 (C7) to ease the formula writing.
+Now, it's time to add formulas, but a reminder first: We named our cells Dice_1 (C6) and Dice_2 (C7) to ease the formula writing.

-The formulas will simply display or hide the dots according to the dice value.
+The formulas will display or hide the dots according to the dice value.
 Thus, the logic should be consistent with the dice layout.
-For example, the center dot is available for only 1, 3 and 5.
-On the other hand, the dot at top left and bottom right, is not available for 1 only.
+For example, the center dot is available for only 1, 3, and 5.
+On the other hand, the dot at the top left and bottom right is not available for one only.

 Here are the formulas: